 My Review

-A very special thank you to H.Y.
-Hanna for providing the winner’s choice of a print copy or an e-book copy of TILL DEATH DO US TART.
+A special thank you to H.Y.
+Hanna for offering the winner a choice of either print or an e-book copy of TEA WITH MILK AND MURDER.
 Please use the Rafflecopter box located below the recipe to enter.
-Contest ends Thursday, August 11, 2016 at 11:59 pm PST.
+Contest ends Monday, September 5, 2016 at 11:59 pm PST.
 Winners will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 Ingredients